expkg-zone58/pdfbox/doc.md

 ## Notes

-- Ensure that the `pdfbox-app-3.0.4.jar` (or a compatible version) is on the classpath.
 - The library is designed to work with BaseX 10.7+.
 - Some functions may throw errors if the PDF is encrypted or if the file cannot be opened.